ARM-software/CMSIS-Stream/Examples/runtime_mode/README.md

 ### Registering the nodes

-Once the nodes have been defined, they need to be registered so that the graph interpreter knows where to find the code:
+Once the nodes have been defined, they need to be registered so that the graph interpreter knows where to find the code.
+The code must already be available in the firmware (the code is **not** updated or downloaded at runtime):

 ```cpp
 #include "runtime_sched.h"